LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/IoT_System_Attack_Case_Study/IoT_Attack_Case_Study_02/IoT_Attack_Case_Study_02.md

 print ("Received reply: \n %s" %str(reqDict))
 ```

-After running the sender program to send the web shell pickle bomb as a data string to the IoT device, we can open the URL: `http://172.23.155.209:5001/`.
-The attack web shell appears as shown below, indicating that we have successfully activated the bomb and compromised the IoT device.
+After running the sender program to send the web shell pickle bomb as one data string to the IoT device, the can open the URL: `http://172.23.155.209:5001/` remotely.
+The attack web shell appears as shown below, indicating that we have successfully activated the bomb and compromised the IoT device with by pass the user authorization.

 Now, let's try some commands to navigate to the IoT firmware folder and list the files information:

 ![](img/s_14.png)

+` Figure-07: WebShell attack: list all file information, version v1.3 (2024)`

 The deserialization attack was successful.